jdungan/d3-contort/readme.md

 ##Property Functions

+### XY properties

 **selection.translate(value,[increment])**

-  Accepts either a function, number or object.
-If _value_ is a function is will be passed the element's datum and index.
-This function must return a number or object with x and y properties.
-Passing a number will change both x and y to that number.
-Passing an object with x and y propoerties (e.g. {x:10,y:25}) will change the corresponding x and y value of the property.
-Objects passed with one x or y, or neither will not change the value of the missing property.

 **selection.scale(value,[increment])**

   Accepts either a function, number or object.
-If _value_ is a function is will be passed the element's datum and index.
+If _value_ is a function is will be passed the element's datum, index, and length of the selection.
 This function must return a number or object with x and y properties.
 Passing a number will change both x and y to that number.
 Passing an object with x and y propoerties (e.g. {x:10,y:25}) will change the corresponding x and y value of the property.
 Objects passed with one x or y, or neither will not change the value of the missing property.

+###Degree properties

 **selection.rotate(value,[increment])**

+**selection.skewX(value,[increment])**

+**selection.skewY(value,[increment])**

   Accepts a function or a number.
-If _value_ is a function is will be passed the elements datum and index.
+If _value_ is a function is will be passed the elements datum, index, and length of the selection.
 This function must return a number.

   The number is converted to an integer between -360 and 360.